LordGiacomoS/AO3-Item-Manager/README.md

 ### Other Planned/Considered Additions
 #### General Changes
 - Add an encryption system for saved logins to make it at least slightly secure.
-- Upgrade from the console-based interface to something more user friendly.
+- Upgrade from the console-based interface to a more user friendly GUI.
+-
 - Allow List Sorter/Exporter to work on AO3 searches (and lists of works containing a specific tag)

-#### Potential Filters for List Sorter & Exporter
+<details><summary>Potential Filters for List Sorter & Exporter</summary>
+- author name (cannot believe AO3 doesn't allow bookmarks to be filtered by this already)
 - average number words per chapter (if fits within range)
 - Certain existing AO3 category average per year (and if it fits within a certain range):
   - Average Comments per year